cloudfoundry-attic/cf-docs/source/docs/running/bosh/components/director.html.md

 | /deployments/:deployment/jobs/:job/:index/logs 	| GET	| Get logs of a particular job in a deployment
 | /deployments/:name	| DELETE	| Delete a deployment

-### Instance Manager ###
+### <a id="instance-manager"></a>Instance Manager ###
-Instance Manager helps in managing VM Instances created using Bosh deployments.
+Instance Manager helps manage VM instances that are created using Bosh deployments.

-Some of the functions it performs are
-1. Helps in connecting to the VM instance using ssh through an Agent Client
+It helps connect to the VM instance through an Agent Client using ssh, finds an instance, and fetches the log from a particular instance.
-2. Finding an instance
-3. Fetching log from a particular instance

-Figure below describes the flow when a user tries to SSH into a VM using Bosh CLI
+The figure below describes the flow when a user tries to SSH into a VM using Bosh CLI.

 ![director-instance_manager_1](/images/director-instance_manager_1.png)

-### Problem Manager ###
+### <a id="problem-manager"></a>Problem Manager ###
 This component helps scan a deployment for problems and helps apply resolutions.
-It uses a model deployment_problem to keep info about the problem and has 1: many relationship with Deployment Model.
+It uses a model deployment_problem to keep info about the problem and has a one-to-many relationship with Deployment Model.

-### Property Manager ###
+### <a id="property-manager"></a>Property Manager ###
 Properties are attributes specified for jobs in the deployment file.
-Allows you to find properties associated with a deployment, update a particular property for a deployment.
-References the deployment Manager.
+The Property Manager allows you to find properties associated with a deployment and update a particular property for a deployment.
+It references the Deployment Manager.

-### Resource Manager ###
+### <a id="resource-manager"></a>Resource Manager ###
-Used to get access to the resources stored in the BlobStore.
-Some of the actions performed through a resource manager are
+The Resource Manager provides access to the resources stored in the BlobStore.
+Some of the actions performed through a resource manager are:

 	1. Get a Resource using an Id
 	2. Delete a resource by giving an resource Id
 	3. Get the resource path from an Id

-### Release Manager ###
+### <a id="release-manager"></a>Release Manager ###
-Manages the creation and deletion of releases.
+The Release Manager manages the creation and deletion of releases.
 Each release references a Release Manager and contains a Deployment Plan object as well as an array of templates.

-Director routes the request coming at the following endpoints to the release manager for managing the release lifecycle
+The Director routes the request coming at the following endpoints to the release manager for managing the release lifecycle.

 | URL 	| Http Method Type	| Response Body	| Description
 | -------------	| ---------------------------	| ---------------------------------------------------------------------------------------------------------------------------	| ------------------------------------------------------